cbarber1984/robot-gladiators/README.md

 - Using breaks in JavaScript to exit loops
 - Using switch statements to assist with control flow
 - Using Math.random and Math.floor methods to generate random numbers from a specific range
+- Creating methods for objects to keep like data coupled together as well as to make code more readable